krunalijain/aws-bootcamp-cruddur-2023/journal/week10.md

 ### Modified Network Layer
 We changed the name given to this CFN Networking Stack to `CrdNet` and re-deployed.
 The updated `template.yaml` is [here](https://github.com/krunalijain/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/networking/template.yaml) with description added and subnets attached.

+## Cluster Layer
+This will help in supoorting the fargate containers.
+We have added ALB which supports IPv4 only, IPv6 is being disabled.
+ALB security Gorups are being created.
+Then, there is HTTP Listeners, Backend & Frontend Target Groups.
+Refer this cluster [`template.yaml`](https://github.com/krunalijain/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/cluster/template.yaml)